 Every year, programmers turn on holiday tunes earlier and earlier.
 In many markets, multiple stations battle it out to win the season.
 It seems like a great idea.
 But what is the right approach for your station?
-Well, just in time for holiday programming, Tracy Johnson Media Group has published an all-new Christmas Programming Guide eBook.
+To help you navigate the lucrative and often tricky holiday programming season, Tracy Johnson Media Group has just released an updated Christmas Programming Guide eBook.

-Last year, more than 800 stations in America flipped to All-Christmas and some broke all-time records for the highest ratings in their markets.
-One market (Tampa) had three All-Christmas stations that commanded more than 25% of the market’s listening.
+Every year, more than 800 stations in America transition to an all-Christmas, and many break all-time records for the highest ratings in their markets.
+Tampa’s three All-Christmas stations commanded more than 25% of the market’s listening.
 With those results, it seems like a great idea for every station.
 But is it?
-And if you’re not The Christmas station, what should the station sound like?
-Do you just sacrifice the Fall and Holiday rating periods and wait for the new year?
-Don’t do that.
+And if you’re not The Christmas Station, what should your station sound like?
+Do you sacrifice the Fall and Holiday rating periods and wait for the new year?

-The eBook is packed with detailed research and analysis with recommendations that will help you craft a terrific holiday strategy. it’s loaded with programming advice, ideas, and tips for every radio station and personality, regardless of format.
+The 62-page eBook is packed with detailed research, analysis, and recommendations to craft a terrific holiday strategy.
+It’s loaded with programming advice, ideas, and tips for every radio station and personality, regardless of format.
 We walk you through important decisions for programming, promotions, contesting, and even scheduling personalities during this busy season.

 The Holiday Programming Guide

-But the guide covers more than music.
-Great stations capture the mood of the holidays between the songs.
-Find out how to wrap your brand image in tinsel and sprinkle Christmas magic on existing contests, games, and promotions.
+The Radio Guide to Holiday Programming covers more than music because reflecting the mood of the holidays between the songs is at least as important as deciding how often to play Winter Wonderland.
+Find out how to wrap your brand image in tinsel, add innovative features and promotions, and sprinkle Christmas magic on existing contests and games.

-It’s all explained and presented in a clear, easy-to-follow style and backed by ratings and research.
+It’s all explained, presented clearly, easy to follow, and backed by ratings and research.

 Here’s a sample of what you get in the guide: